aganrustemi-cyb/phishing_analyzer/README.md

 ## 🚀 Setup & Usage (Local CLI)

-This tool also runs locally as a **standalone SOC phishing triage utility**.
-It analyzes exported `.eml` emails, enriches indicators with threat intelligence, maps findings to **MITRE ATT&CK**, and generates a SOC incident report.
+The analyzer can also be run locally as a CLI tool for analyzing exported .eml phishing emails.

 ---